nxxrsh/AudyNesia/README.md

 <details>
   <br>
-  <p> Don't forget to take a look at the enforcement variables, in Codex Stuffs or in the example config file.</p>
+  <p> Don't forget to take a look at the enforcement variables, in AudyNesia Stuffs or in the example config file.</p>
   <br>
   <details><summary><b> Deploy using Heroku </b></summary> <br>
     <p> Deploy using heroku, and don't forget to register first. </p>